Second release of the CoRe database of binary neutron star merger waveforms: Waveform accuracy

 \subsection{Example of NR waveform analysis}

 In this section we present a waveform error analysis for \texttt{BAM:0066}~\cite{Dietrich:2017aum}.
-The strain $Rh_{22}$ at the lowest extraction radius available for this simulation, $R=700\,\Msun$, its amplitude $|Rh_{22}|$ and frequency $M\omega_{22}$ are shown in Figure~\ref{fig:bamwvf}.
+This example effectively represents data that exhibit second order convergence.
+Figure~\ref{fig:bamwvf} shows the strain $Rh_{22}$ at the lowest extraction radius available for this simulation, $R=700\,\Msun$, its amplitude $|Rh_{22}|$ and frequency $M\omega_{22}$.
 Note that in this section we use $R$ instead of $D_L$.

 In order to test self-convergence, we compare amplitude and phase differences of $R\psi_{22}$ between the different resolutions.
 For this case, we consider the simulation at resolutions $n_m=120,160,240$ grid points on the highest refined AMR level; hereafter Low (L), Medium (M), and High (H).
 The convergence rate $p$ is found experimentally by rescaling these differences using the scaling factor ${\rm SF}$~\cite{Bernuzzi:2011aq}, \be {\rm SF} =\frac{\Delta^p_{\rm L} - \Delta^p_{\rm M}}{\Delta^p_{\rm M} - \Delta^p_{\rm H}} \ee where $\Delta_x$ is the grid spacing at resolution $x$.
 We show the self-convergence test in Figure~\ref{fig:bamconv}.
 The differences decrease with increasing resolution, as one would expect from convergent data.
 They also increase with increasing simulation time because truncation errors accumulate during the simulation.
 The optimal scaling is found for $p=2$ with ${\rm SF}(2)=1.4$, thus indicating second order convergence.
 In presence of convergence, a measure of the error to be assigned to the (highest resolution) data is given simply by the difference between the two highest resolutions.
 This is a conservative estimate because (for convergent data) the truncation error is certainly smaller.
 Alternatively, the experimental convergence factor can be in principle used in a Richardson extrapolation of the data to provide an improved dataset and error estimate \cite{Bernuzzi:2011aq,Bernuzzi:2016pie}.
 Note that in this procedure the waveforms are not shifted by a relative time and phase shift because the simulations of the convergent series are run using the same initial data with a fixed initial phase.